 – raise the public profile of Drive Forward by representing us at events and conferences;

-– attend quarterly meetings and respond to requests and surveys from the team;
+– attend meetings and be invited to workshops and training sessions;

 – put forward your ideas and suggestions relevant to the topic at hand;

 – be part of or support the Policy Forum in their mission to communicate the disconnect between policy makers and the reality for care leavers;

 – meet with representatives from political institutions, partner organisations, activists and young people from across the country;

 – take part in discussions and events in Westminster, the Greater London Authority, and other institutions to achieve positive change.